Our coastal location is key to the wider UK economy; providing connections for trade with the world.

 Over the next 30 years, we want to transform our transport connections to help drive long term economic growth.

-Transport East has identified three key themes that together define our unique transport geography and provide an overarching narrative for our Strategy:
+Transport East has identified four core priorities that together define our unique transport geography and provide an overarching narrative for our Strategy:

-Enhanced links between our fastest growing places and business clusters; enabling the area to function as a coherent economy and improving productivity.
+Better links between our fastest growing places and business clusters.
+This helps the area function as a coherent economy and improves productivity.

 A reinvented, sustainable coast for the 21st century which powers the UK through energy generation.
 Supporting our productive rural communities and attracting visitors all year round.

 Better connected ports and airports to help UK businesses thrive.
 Boosting the nation’s economy through greater access to international markets and Foreign Direct Investment.